hydrusnetwork/hydrus/docs/client_api.md

     }
     ```

-    Send an empty string to reset the client back to the default User-Agent, which should be 'Mozilla/5.0 (compatible; Hydrus Client)'.
+    Send an empty string to reset the client back to the default User-Agent, which should be `Mozilla/5.0 (compatible; Hydrus Client)`.

 ## Managing Pages